 To help you during this time, we’ve relaunched our Refresh – Kids & Families page to become Refresh @ Home.
 Here you’ll find a collection of our resources, as well as information and advice on a number of topics, from exercising at home, to cooking healthy meals, mental health support, activities and games.

 Please continue to check this page for further updates.
 You’ll find new updates are now marked *NEW* so you can quickly spot them.
 You can also subscribe to our new Refresh @ Home newsletter to stay updated about new resources and information added to this page.

 Activities and Games

-With kids at home, families will need plenty of games and activities to keep them occupied.
+Looking for games and activities to keep the kids occupied?
 Fear not, we’ve got you covered with a number of resources and programs to help keep you and your family both active and entertained.

 - *NEW* Go4Fun face-to-face programs are back!
 Yes, after a COVID-enforced hiatus, our 10-week healthy lifestyle program returns in term 2 when we will be at Killarney Vale Public School on Wednesdays from 4–6pm and Green Point Community Centre every Saturday, 10am–12pm.
 Go4Fun is a free program for families with children between 7–13 years old.
 The program focuses on making lifestyle changes as a family, encourages healthy eating habits and fitness and improves self-esteem in kids.
 Click on the image below to visit the Go4Fun website to register, or call 1800 780 900.

 - Our Magic Lunchbox storybook has been brought to life through animated storytelling.
 The story, written by Central Coast author Angela Barrett, supports children aged 4–6 years to understand everyday healthy food choices and “the magic made, when you put good food inside.”
 Watch a reading of the story below.
 You can also download more Magic Lunchbox resources and a copy of the book here.